miried/mohrust/README.md

 ### Prerequisites

 ```
-openmohaa
+ioquake3
 ```
-See [openmohaa](https://github.com/openmoh/openmohaa) for further instructions.
+See [ioquake3](https://github.com/ioquake/ioq3) for further instructions.
+You don't need to build the game libraries, the standalone client is enough.

+It also expects the game files from MOHAA in the `main` directory.

 ### Installing

 Currently, must be done manually.
-Copy the built shared library to the game's `main` folder.
+Copy the built shared library to the game's `main` folder so they are found.

 ## Built With